Algonquin Park Wild Bird Cam - Live Stream!

 The rare Hoary Redpoll shows a paler rump, less streaking on the sides, and a slightly smaller bill compared to the Common Redpoll.
 Hoary Redpolls in Algonquin Park are often mixed in Common Redpoll flocks making identification challenging.
 If you see a Hoary Redpoll please take a picture and contact us.

 A Red-winged Blackbird is a medium sized black coloured bird with orange/red on each wing.
 Red-wings are normally observed from spring to fall in wetland areas.
 In Algonquin Park, this species normally migrates south for the winter.
-A single bird being observed at the Visitor Centre is a first year male observed since January 8 and is only the fourth winter record in Algonquin Park.
+A single bird was observed at the Visitor Centre starting January 8, 2020 and survived until spring 2020.
+This was only the fourth winter record of Red-winged Blackbird in Algonquin Park.

 The Ruffed Grouse is a widespread chicken-like resident of Algonquin Park.
 This year-round species often feeds on buds of deciduous trees like birch and poplar during the winter months.
 During cold weather, Ruffed Grouse will plunge into soft snow and create a chamber were they spend the night.